nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 })
 ```

-The code is executed in the `before()` hook.
-Then, assertions are spread across `it()`.
+The code was executed in the `before()` hook.
+Then, assertions were spread across `it()`.

 On paper, it may look nice.
 It works and there's kind of a relationship between the "execution" and the remaining `it()`.
-Also, code is executed once, so it's faster.
+Also, code was executed once, so it was faster.
 And for integration tests, that surely makes a difference, right?

 Well, the problem is this is preventing more ambitious optimizations:

-- Now you can't "just parallelize" the tests anymore
+- Now you couldn't "just parallelize" the tests anymore
-- You can't wipe out the database between each test
+- You couldn't wipe out the database between each test
-- In fact, tests are now coupled, and you can't easily tell that statically, you need to read the code
+- In fact, tests were now coupled, and you couldn't easily tell that statically.
+You had to read the code in details.

 ## Stop, think and revise